-11th Hour Racing is strengthening its commitment to ocean health with the sponsorship of a new sailing team that includes prominent American offshore sailors Charlie Enright (Rhode Island), and Mark Towill (Hawaii).
-The Team’s sights are set on competing in The Ocean Race in 2021-22 while engaging a broad audience and sailing fans across the globe on the topics of the climate crisis, ocean health, and sustainability.
-The Team’s first step in its new campaign is the Transat Jacques Vabre starting from Le Havre, France, October 27, 2019.
+11th Hour Racing is strengthening its commitment to ocean health with the sponsorship of prominent American offshore sailors Charlie Enright (Rhode Island) and Mark Towill (Hawaii).
+The team’s sights are set on competing in The Ocean Race in 2022-23 while engaging a broad audience and sailing fans across the globe on the topics of the climate crisis, ocean health, and sustainability.

-The team’s campaign, headlined “what’s under the surface connects us,” will highlight how the beauty and discovery of life under the water’s surface can inspire people globally to adopt more sustainable behaviors — emphasizing how the wellbeing of our ocean is critical to our own wellbeing and informing people about the impacts of climate change on the ocean.
+The team’s campaign headlined “what’s under the surface connects us all” will highlight how the beauty and discovery of life under the water’s surface can inspire people globally to adopt more sustainable behaviors — emphasizing how the wellbeing of our ocean is critical to our own wellbeing and informing people about the impacts of climate change on the ocean.

 The ocean connects us all — from giving us the very basic necessities we need to live, to providing an avenue for cultures to interact.
 We only thrive if our oceans thrive, but human impact — from the climate crisis to plastic pollution to the decline in biodiversity — has driven the planet to a critical moment in time.
 The clock is ticking.
 This is the #oceanhour.

 Sustainability will be at the core of all team operations, inspiring positive action among sailing and coastal communities, and global sports fans to create long-lasting change for ocean health.
 The team will accelerate change through sporting excellence in sailing, ocean advocacy, and sustainable innovation.